PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 }
 ```

-This will print 5 hashes, stacked on top of eachother 5 times.
+Run this.
+It will print 5 hashes, stacked on top of eachother 5 times.

 ```
-~/Hello-C$ ./mario
 #####
 #####
 #####